bowen0701/docker-scala-spark-ml-zeppelin/README.md

 ### Start sbt Shell

 Run the `sbt` commend in the repo folder, this will create "project" folder with generated files, which we can ignore for now.
-Then in `sbt` shell we can use `compile` commend to compile our Scala scripts in project, or in repo folder we can direct use `sbt compile` to achieve the same result.
+Then in `sbt` shell we can run `compile` commend to compile our Scala scripts in project, or in repo folder we can directly run `sbt compile` to achieve the same result.
 This will further create "target" folder with generated files, which we can ignore for now as well.

 ## Zeppelin Notebook